 The Intercept is funded by eBay founder Pierre Omidyar’s media company, First Look Media, a non-profit media organization focused on entertainment studios, consumer businesses, and journalism.
 Omidyar initially committed $250 million and continues to support it through First Look Media.
 First Look Media’s other brands include Topic, Field of Vision, and the Nib.
 The Intercept also receives reader donations.

 Analysis / Bias

-In general, The Intercept provides indepth investigative stories that are sensational in nature.
+In general, The Intercept provides in-depth investigative stories that are sensational in nature.
 Most stories are critical of the right-left establishment and lean strongly progressive left in ideology.

-A factual search reveals they have not failed a fact check, however in 2016 they fired Juan Thompson for fabricating quotes and establishing email accounts to trick editors.
+A factual search reveals they have not failed a fact check; however, in 2016, they fired Juan Thompson for fabricating quotes and establishing email accounts to trick editors.
 The Intercept reported: “Thompson admitted to creating fake email accounts and fabricating messages, but stood by his published work.
 He did not cooperate in the review,”

 Overall, we rate The Intercept progressive Left Biased based on story selection that routinely favors the left.
 We also rate them Mostly Factual in reporting, rather than High due to previous fabricated work and censorship of writers.
 (5/18/2016) Updated (M. Huitsing 03/14/2021)